spikeyball/dsc-1-03-02-introduction-summary-online-ds-sp-000/README.md

 ## Working with Pandas

-After a brief introduction to the most popular data science libraries in Python, section 03 takes you deeper into imporing and accessing data using the two key Pandas data structures - Series Aand DataFrames.
+After a brief introduction to the most popular data science libraries in Python, section 03 takes you deeper into importing and accessing data using the two key Pandas data structures - Series Aand DataFrames.

 ## Summary Stats